telekom/LibNbiot/README.md

 ## Supported hardware

-In the current state the library offers only support for the u-Blox SARA-N2XX series of modules.
-Two different firmware versions are supported for these modules:
+In the current state the library offers support for

-* B656
+* **u-Blox SARA-N2XX** series (B656 and B657SP3 firmwares)
-* B657SP3
+* **Quectel BG96**

-The code should be applicable to the Quectel BC-95 series as well, however, this is mainly untested.
+The code for the SARA-N2xx should be applicable to the **Quectel BC-95** series as well, however, this is mainly untested.
 Support for further modules and firmware versions will be added in future releases.

 ## Building custom applications